nautobot/nautobot-chatops-cookiecutter/README.md

 # Nautobot ChatOps Cookiecutter

+## Introduction

 This project helps to get you started on your way of creating Nautobot ChatOps commands quickly.
 When running through the cookie cutting template, there are a few questions that will help dynamically create content within the final "baked cookie" project.
 This will create a new repository that will be the new chat bot that you can then install into your Nautobot instance.
 For more on building your own chat bot, take a look at the [blog post on Creating Custom Chat Commands](http://blog.networktocode.com/post/creating-custom-chat-commands-using-nautobot-chatops/).

-## Why Cookiecutter?

-Before we get started, let's provide some context around the terminology used within Cookiecutter.
-What is this Cookiecutter?
-It is a Python method of creating new projects/files from a templated base.
-Cookiecutter is an open source command-line tool to create projects from a project template.
-You can learn more on the Cookiecutter [GitHub](https://github.com/cookiecutter/cookiecutter) and [ReadTheDocs](https://cookiecutter.readthedocs.io/en/stable/).

-* **cookie** - The Cookiecutter template that provides the framework for specific projects to allow developers to get started developing faster such as the ones defined above.
-* **bake/baking** - The output of a cookie.
-If a cookie is baked, it means the project was created from a Cookiecutter template.
+### IMPORTANT Cookie Notes

+- The logo of the project is a placeholder (`docs/images/icon-{{cookiecutter.plugin_slug}}.png`) - please replace it with your app icon, making sure it's at least 200x200px and has a transparent background!
+- Please resolve and remove **all** of the comments and blocks marked with `Developer Note - Remove Me!` prior to publishing.
+Catch'em all with `rgrep "Developer Note" plugin-root`.
+- The documentation website will be built and hosted on `readthedocs.io` for open source projects and is documented as part of the process.

 Cookiecutter was chosen as a method to create projects from a template because it provides the capability to provide a customized project output based on a question/answer setup to help get customization in place.